TK's Reviews

 Taste

 The Custom House has a fine looking bar that no one seems to sit at.
 Place is popular for the Sunday carvery.
 The staff is grand, and the pints are reliable (if lacking in details).
-It's a decent restaurant pour, though.
+It's a decent restaurant pour.

 4